 If your TV has an HDMI connector: Use an HDMI cable (not included) to connect it to the AVR's HDMI Monitor Out connector.
+The AVR 3700 and AVR 370 provide HDMI connections for two TVs.
 You do not need to make any other connections to your TV from the receiver or from any of your video source components.